Skip to main content

 Identifying medical professional The staff member or practitioner who has raised concerns of PP and FII

-Professionals meeting and consensus meeting A professionals meeting should include all health professionals involved with the child and family, including GPs, Consultants, private doctors, and other significant professionals who have observations about the child, including education and children’s social care if they have already been involved.
+Professionals meeting and consensus meeting A professionals meeting should include all health professionals involved with the child and family, including GPs, consultants, private doctors, and other significant professionals who have observations about the child, including education and children’s social care if they have already been involved.
 The multi-professional meeting is required in order to reach consensus about the child’s state of health

 Health and education rehabilitation plan (HERP) Development of the health and education rehabilitation plan requires a coordinated multidisciplinary approach and negotiation with parents and children and usually will involve their attendance as appropriate at the relevant meetings.
 Consideration needs to be given to what support the family require helping them to work alongside professionals to implement the plan